Last updated June 20th, 2023.

 Is Buying Property in the Philippines Safe?

 Believe it or not, the Philippines has one of the best land registry systems in Southeast Asia.
-Real estate owners can even access their title deed and other information online.
+Real estate owners can even access their title deeds and other information online.

 As such, you’re unlikely to encounter any big problems when dealing with the government or land office.